-Trained as an epidemiologist and health educator, my research interests are centered on the social, cultural, and cognitive determinants of health behaviors to inform the design and implementation of tailored patient educational interventions to improve health and cancer-related outcomes, particularly among minority and underserved populations.
-I am the Assistant Director of the Herbert Irving Comprehensive Cancer Center (HICCC) Community Outreach and Engagement (COE), the HICCC National Cancer Institute Community Oncology Research Program (NCORP) Director of Community Clinical Trial Outreach and serve as the Director of the Executive MS in Epidemiology program.
-My work is focused primarily on cancer control and recent projects include: 1) the development of a tobacco cessation program for patients with cancer receiving care at CUIMC who smoke and assessment of tobacco treatment needs among smokers in South Africa; 2) the promotion of clinical trial enrollment among minority and under-represented groups using culturally and linguistically tailored curricula; and 3) the development and implementation of community-based education to increase knowledge of cancer, cancer genetics, clinical trials, and precision medicine among Hispanics in Northern Manhattan.
-Past projects include the management of a New York State Department of Health-funded cancer control program for uninsured residents of New York City and a $10 million, 10-year Department of Defense study investigating racial disparities in the initiation of and adherence to hormonal therapy among women newly diagnosed with invasive breast cancer.
-While the subjects of my investigations vary widely, my expertise lies in the applied use of behavioral theory to conceptualize and investigate multilevel psychological, social, and cultural factors impacting behavior, knowledge, attitudes, beliefs using mixed methods research and the construction and implementation of tailored educational interventions.
+Trained as an epidemiologist and health educator, my research interests are centered on the social, cultural, and cognitive determinants of health behaviors to inform the design and implementation of tailored educational interventions to improve health and cancer-related outcomes, particularly among minority and underserved populations.
+My current research involves investigations related to the underrepresentation of diverse patients with cancer to clinical trials.
+In one study, I am evaluating of the role of implicit bias plays in the discussion and offer of clinical trial participation to patients of color with cancer.
+Another involves providing patients with cancer and their providers with an electronically generated list of trials to which the patient has been matched to increase the probability of clinical trial discussions and accrual of diverse patients with cancer.
+Lastly, we are examining the multilevel barriers to clinical trial enrollment that are specific to the needs of adolescents and young adults (AYAs).
+I also serve as the Director of Community Clinical Trial Outreach for the HICCC National Cancer Institute Minority Underserved Community Oncology Research Program (MU-NCORP), the Assistant Director of the HICCC Community Outreach and Engagement (COE) and am the Director of the Online MS in Epidemiology program.
+My prior work includes 1) the promotion of clinical trial enrollment among minority and under-represented groups using culturally and linguistically tailored curricula; 2) the development and implementation of community-based education to increase knowledge of cancer, cancer genetics, clinical trials, and precision medicine among Hispanics in Northern Manhattan utilizing qualitative and quantitative formative assessments; and 3) the development of a tobacco cessation program among smokers in Johannesburg, South Africa.
+Other activities in the past include the management of a New York State Department of Health-funded cancer control program for uninsured residents of NYC and a $10 million, 10-year Department of Defense study investigating racial disparities in the initiation of and adherence to hormonal therapy among women newly diagnosed with invasive estrogen/progesterone receptor positive breast cancer

 Assistant Director, Herbert Irving Comprehensive Cancer Center, Office of Community Outreach and Engagement